 How can the number of DUI cases be reduced?
 Law enforcement and health professionals are looking for a proactive approach to curb this problem.
 Suggestions have been made to include sobriety tests as a mandatory component in all new cars.
 Ignition interlock devices are installed in a car to test the driver’s blood alcohol content (BAC).
 The device uses an infrared beam that checks the breath or fingertips of the driver.
 These sobriety tests can check if the blood alcohol content is more than 0.08, and if it is, the car will not start.
 Experts estimate that installing such a device has the potential of reducing alcohol-related deaths by about 85 percent.

 Ignition interlock devices are available only to DUI offenders.
 Installing existing devices or creating a new device for monitoring DUI cases and phasing out older cars that do not have the devices is estimated to take more than 15 years.
 The American Journal of Public Health estimates that these tests can help save about $340 billion in drunk driving injury-related costs.
 In addition, 59,000 fatalities and 1.25 million non-fatal injuries can be averted with sobriety screening systems.

 Have You Been a Victim of Drunk Driving?

 A victim of a drunk driver should never forgo the right to fair compensation.
-Whether there is loss of life or damage to property, contact a Chicago car injury lawyer from Willens Injury Law Offices at (312) 957-4166.
+Whether there is loss of life or damage to property, contact a Chicago car injury lawyer from Willens & Baez at (312) 957-4166.
 We will ensure that the offender is made to pay for their negligence.